-- 109 The gridded reconstruction is based only on instrumental measurements from three stations.
-In a recent project - 110 we have uncovered (Pfister et al., 2019) and digitized (Brugnara et al., 2020) many more instrumental series for - 111 Switzerland back to the early 18th century, such that we now have ten series for 1816.
-This effort was part of a - 112 global effort to uncover more historical instrumental data (Brönnimann et al., 2019b), a lot of which is currently - 113 being digitized.
+The gridded reconstruction is based only on instrumental measurements from three stations.
+In a recent project we 107 have uncovered (Pfister et al., 2019) and digitized (Brugnara et al., 2020) many more instrumental series for 108 109 Switzerland back to the early 18th century, such that we now have ten series for 1816.
+This effort was part of a 110 global effort to uncover more historical instrumental data (Brönnimann et al., 2019b), a lot of which is currently 111 being digitized.
 With these data, more accurate reconstructions will be produced in the future.
-The Swiss data - 114 could be used to independently evaluate the reconstruction used here, but I touch on this only briefly as it is not - 115
+The Swiss data 112 could be used to independently evaluate the reconstruction used here, but I touch on this only briefly as it is not 113 the goal of this paper.
+Rather, most of these additional series also have categorized daily weather observations, and some have descriptive monthly summaries.
+In this paper I focus on these entries for three series: Geneva, 114

-- and some have descriptive monthly summaries.
-In this paper I focus on these entries for three series: Geneva, - 117 Aarau, and St. Gall.
-These three series are described in the following; they can be downloaded from EURO- - 118 CLIMHIST (Pfister et al., 2017). - 119 The Aarau weather data, published in the journal Archiv der Medizin Chirurgie und Pharmazie (Zschokke, - 120 1817) contain twice or three times daily instrumental measurements (pressure, temperature) and non- - 121 instrumental observations (whether or not there was precipitation, sky cover) (Faden et al., 2020).
-An example - 122 for September 1816, is given in Figure 1.
-The weather data were recorded by Heinrich Zschokke (1771-1848), a - 123 German-born teacher and politician.
-The record was continued by his son and overall covers almost 60 years. - 124 Likewise, the St. Gall record contains instrumental (temperature, pressure) and non-instrumental (precipitation, - 125 sky cover) information, recorded twice daily.
-The observations were made by pharmacist Daniel Meyer (1778- - 126 1864) from 1812 to 1832 and continued by other, unknown observers (Hürzeler et al., 2020).
-The data were - 127 published in the journal Der Erzähler (Meyer, 1816, 1817). - 128 The series from Geneva (Auchmann et al., 2012) was observed by Marc-Auguste Pictet (1752-1825), a scientist - and publisher from Geneva.
-He was director of the Geneva Observatory; in fact, he may rightly be called a - 130 meteorologist.
-His observations, published monthly in the journal "Bibliothèque universelle" (Pictet, 1816), also - 131 include monthly summaries with notes on the state of vegetation.
-Note that the instrumental measurements from - 132 Geneva were used to produce the daily numerical reconstruction, so they are not independent.
-Therefore, I do not - 133 compare the daily entries here, but rather the monthly summaries. - 134 Finally, I also briefly use weather observations made by a person named Furrer in Winterthur from 1849-1867 - 135 (Pfister et al., 2019).
+115 Aarau, and St. Gall.
+These three series are described in the following; they can be downloaded from EURO-

+- 116 CLIMHIST (Pfister et al., 2017). - 117 The Aarau weather data, published in the journal Archiv der Medizin Chirurgie und Pharmazie (Zschokke, 1817) - 118 contain twice or three times daily instrumental (pressure, temperature) and non-instrumental (precipitation, sky - cover) information (Faden et al., 2020).
+An example for September 1816, is given in Figure 1.
+The weather data were recorded by Heinrich Zschokke (1771-1848), a German-born teacher and politician.
+The record was - 121 continued by his son and overall covers almost 60 years. - 122 Likewise, the St. Gall record contains instrumental (temperature, pressure) and non-instrumental (precipitation, - 123 sky cover) information, recorded twice daily.
+The observations were made by pharmacist Daniel Meyer (1778- - 124 1864) from 1812 to 1832 and continued by other, unknown observers (Hürzeler et al., 2020).
+The data were - 125 published in the journal Der Erzähler (Meyer, 1816, 1817). - 126 The series from Geneva (Auchmann et al., 2012) was observed by Marc-Auguste Pictet (1752-1825), a scientist - 127 and publisher from Geneva.
+He was director of the Geneva Observatory; in fact, he may rightly be called a - 128 meteorologist.
+His observations, published monthly in the journal "Bibliothèque universelle" (Pictet, 1816), also - 129 include monthly summaries with notes on the state of vegetation.
+Note that the instrumental measurements from - 130 Geneva were used to produce the daily numerical reconstruction, so they are not independent.
+Therefore, I do not - 131 compare the daily entries here, but rather the monthly summaries. - 132 Finally, I also briefly use weather observations made by a person named Furrer in Winterthur from 1849-1867 - 133 (Pfister et al., 2019).
 The data were taken from the Zurich State Archive (Furrer, n. y.).
 They are used to test my - approach in a later period, when better reconstructions are available.

-137 2.3 Data for comparison: Weather diary
+135 2.3 Data for comparison: Weather diary

-- 138 Synthetic weather diaries can also be generated for journeys.
-To test this, I used the travel diary of Lord Byron - during his famous voyage from Lake Geneva through the Bernese Oberland in September 1816.
-I extracted - 140 several weather related statements from his travel journal (Byron, 1839) and extracted the same information, in - 141 space and time, in the numerical reconstruction.
+Synthetic weather diaries can also be generated for journeys.
+To test this, I used the travel diary of Lord Byron during his famous voyage from Lake Geneva through the Bernese Oberland in September 1816.
+I extracted several

+- 138 weather related statements from his travel journal (Byron, 1839) and extracted the same information, in space and - time, in the numerical reconstruction.

-142 3 Method
+140 3 Method

-143 3.1 General concept and reference period
+141 3.1 General concept and reference period